 “We want to grow Mirada so that the possibilities of creation grow along with it,” said del Toro.
 “We are, by moving forward, actually returning to our roots as storytellers.”

 Guillermo del Toro is a renowned director, producer, screenwriter, novelist and designer.
-Mathew Cullen and Javier Jimenez have directed and produced through Motion Theory more than 300 projects together, earning multiple Grammy, Emmy and MTV awards.
+Mathew Cullen and Javier Jimenez have directed and produced brazzers through Motion Theory more than 300 projects together, earning multiple Grammy, Emmy and MTV awards.
 Guillermo Navarro is an Academy Award-winning cinematographer with more than 30 films to his credit.